jb-tester/springboot-multiple-configfiles-test/project-with-multiple-configfiles/HELP.md

 https://youtrack.jetbrains.com/issue/IDEA-180498

-profile-specific files (both yaml and properties);
+profile-specific files (both yaml and properties):
-application-default.* file for default profiles;
+  - only active profile-specific config is used, the properties from not active profiles-specific files are not considered: ok application-default.* file for default profiles;

 multiple files: